-Do not exceed the GVWR or the GAWR specified on the certification label.
+Do not exceed the GVWR or the GAWR specified on the Safety Compliance Certification Label.

-Do not use replacement tires with lower load carrying capacities than the originals because they may lower the vehicle's GVWR and GAWR limitations.
-Replacement tires with a higher limit than the originals do not increase the GVWR and GAWR limitations.
+Do not use replacement tires with lower load carrying capacities than the original tires because they may lower the vehicle's GVWR and GAWR limitations.
+Replacement tires with a higher limit than the original tires do not increase the GVWR and GAWR limitations.